 This theater can hold private and corporate events, shows informative movies, programs, and speakers, and even live performances.
 Check out the calendar of events to see what is going on there during your visit.

 While Chattahoochee Nature Center is an amazing place to visit, they shine with their educational programs for kids of all ages.
 From in-house educational programming to highly trained naturalists who can come to your business or school with their outreach program, they’ve created a way to engage, entertain and educate at the same time.

 We love their Pee Wee Naturalist class for 3 and 4 year olds!
 It is THE BEST!
 CNC Homeschool Days are another great opportunity for kids to learn about animals, conservation and more.

 Watch as butterflies fill the air with their beauty, and help raise money for this important center at the same time.
 Other festivals include Halloween Hikes and their popular Holiday Market.

-CNC not only has their day to day activities but they are known for their special events, from their after hours events to family fun days to birthday parties and scouting events.
+CNC not only has their day-to-day activities, but they are known for its special events, from their after-hours events to family fun days to birthday parties and scouting events.

 You’ll want to be sure to visit at Christmas when you can see and pet live reindeer.
 It’s a perfect Christmas treat.